Jonasori/Proplyd-Modeling/README.md

 ## PREAMBLE and CONTEXT
 I have been working to characterize two disks around stars in a young binary in the Orion Nebula cluster.
 Thanks to ALMA, we are now able to get meaningful molecular line emission data on protoplanetary disks in Orion (our nearest high-mass star forming region), allowing us to now explore the role that environment plays in evolution of circumstellar disks.
-This work became my master's thesis at Wesleyan (see Thesis_Final.pdf; it will also presumably be uploaded to [WesScholar](https://wesscholar.wesleyan.edu/etd_mas_theses/) at some point).
+This work became my master's thesis at Wesleyan (see Thesis_Final.pdf or its [WesScholar](https://wesscholar.wesleyan.edu/etd_mas_theses/241/) entry).
 Alternatively, see Factor et al. (2017) for a similar project.